Can you believe how quickly the last twelve months flew by? Happy New Year, everybody!

-I grew up in a family that always ate black-eyed peas “for good luck” on New Year’s Day, but as an adult, I’ve found more helpful ways to jumpstart a great year.
+I grew up in a family that always ate black-eyed peas “for good luck” on New Year’s Day.
+But as an adult, I’ve found more helpful ways to jumpstart a great year.
 Here are my top six — with some printables to help you implement them! 🙂

 Read Your Bible

-There are lots of great Scripture reading programs that will take you through the entire Bible in one year, but the plan I like best is this one.
+One way to get off to a good start is in the Word.
+There are lots of great Scripture reading programs that will take you through the entire Bible in one year.
+The plan I like best is this one.

 Say Your Prayers

 If you like this one, you should also check out my other prayer guides, as well.
 They are all replete with Scripture, so you can be sure your requests are in line with God’s heart on the matter:

-- Write Down Your Goals
+Write Down Your Goals

+Start the New Year right by clarifying your goals.
 Concrete goals that are committed in writing stand a much better chance of getting accomplished than vague goals that are just floating around in the back of your mind.
 So put your goals on paper, then post the where you can review them regularly.